KhorSL/teacherportal/README.md

 ### Using BigInt for ID

-Although student can be uniquely identified with email addresses.
-Used BigInt, as it would probably be easier to use integer ID for production support and logging of email might have to be masked.
+Although student can be uniquely identified with email addresses, but used BigInt as it would probably be easier to use integer ID for production support and logging of email might have to be masked.

 ### Audit fields